cheahjs/Chest-Control/README.md

 _/crset_ - Sets region share on chest - everyone who can build in region can open chest, they can't destroy it

+_/cpset_ - Sets chest public - everyone can open it, but they can't destroy it

 _/clock_ _password_ - Sets password on chest - you can use _/clock_ _remove_ to disable password

 _/ccset_ - Stops selecting of chest